cebfarrar/AVB/README.md

 ### What the results mean

 The model achieves **R² = 0.944**, meaning it explains 94.4% of rental price variation.
-The **MAE of $124.80** means predictions are typically within ±$125 of actual market prices - **4.2% error** relative to average rent.
+The **MAE of $124.80** means predictions are typically within ±$125 of actual market prices - **4.25% error** relative to average rent.

-Validation was performed on 1,316 apartments completely withheld from training, ensuring the model generalizes to unseen data.
+Validation was performed on 1,316 apartments completely withheld from training, ensuring the model generalises to unseen data.

 ---